Thomas A. Bailey: Career

 He trained more than 20 doctoral students in his career.
-One of Bailey's students from the 1940s, Betty Miller Unterberger, was elected president of the SHAFR in 1986, the first woman in the position at a time when the organization was 99 percent male.
-It was Bailey who introduced Unterberger to the subject of one of her prime interests, the Russian Civil War between 1918 and 1920.

-He was married to Sylvia Dean, daughter of a former University of Hawaii president.
+He was married to Sylvia Dean, daughter of a former University of Hawaiʻi president.

 Honors and awards

 In 1960 he served as president of the Pacific Coast Branch of the American Historical Association.
 In 1968, he was elected to the presidencies of both the Organization of American Historians and the Society for Historians of American Foreign Relations.
-The Commonwealth Club awarded him gold medals in 1940 for his Diplomatic History of the American People and 1944 for his Woodrow Wilson and the Lost Peace.
+The Commonwealth Club of California awarded him gold medals in 1940 for his Diplomatic History of the American People and 1944 for his Woodrow Wilson and the Lost Peace.